wizardamigos/comm-comm/.github/ISSUE_TEMPLATE/meeting--comm-comm-call-.md

 Valid Timezones: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 -->

-:alarm_clock: Time: DD MMM YYYY, hh:mm GMT
+:alarm_clock: Time: 15 Apr 2021, 2PM GMT

 <!-- Everything after this is a suggestion, you may change what suits to you! -->

 Just an hour hanging out and talking with Wizard Amigos about coding and other related stuff.

-:point_right: **Post a comment in this github issue with any topics you'd like to cover this week**
+:point_right: **Post a comment in this github issue with any topics you'd like to cover on this event**

 <!-- Choose the hangout you'd like to use (or add the one of your choice).
 Use only one and comment out the others -->